askworkshop/ask2024/invited.md

 # Invited Speakers

-Here is the list of confirmed speakers.
-We will add more speakers and add the talk title and abstracts soon. <br>
+Here is the list of confirmed speakers and their talk title.
+The abstract of each invited talk can be found <a href="https://www.tcgcrest.org/wp-content/uploads/2024/11/abstract_ASK.pdf">here</a>.
+We will add more speakers soon. <br>

 <ul>
 <li>Christina Boura, IRIF, Université Paris Cité, France <br> Title of the Talk: Transistor: a TFHE-friendly Stream Cipher